 This provider does not offer this service at other locations.

 Taxonomy Terms Used: Clicking a taxonomy term from the list below launches a new search.

-Mutual support groups whose members are people who have experienced the loss of a loved one.
+Mutual support groups whose members are people who have experienced a loss such as the death of a loved one, divorce or separation and are trying to cope with their grief as a result.
 The groups meet in-person, by telephone or via the Internet; and focus on helping participants accept their loss, express their grief, move through the bereavement process and put their lives back together.

 PN-8100.1400Caregiver/Care Receiver Support Groups Definition

 Mutual support groups whose members are family, friends, significant others, non-familial caregivers or attendants who are caring for someone who has a temporary, chronic, life-threatening or terminal illness or disability or who is elderly and increasingly unable to provide for his or her own care.
 The groups meet in-person, by telephone or via the Internet; and provide emotional support, information and resources to help participants ensure their own well-being while remaining involved in the intense care of a loved one.
 Also included are care receiver support groups that help people who have a caregiver cope with the fact that they require care.
 Care receiver support groups are often offered in conjunction with caregiver support groups and are structured to allow care receivers to participate in their own group while their caregiver attends another.